Sparkling Ingebrigtsen Makes Olympic 1500m History For Norway - UrduPoint

 Josh Kerr ran the race of his life to take the bronze in 3:29.05 to give Britain its first medal for 33 years in an event they once dominated and won five times.

-Ingebrigtsen -- the second youngest winner of the title -- said the anticipation of competing in the Olympics had played on his nerves.
+Ingebrigtsen -- the second youngest winner of the title after Kenya's 2008 champion Abel Kiprop, who was 19 -- said the anticipation of competing in the Olympics had played on his nerves.

 "I've been struggling with eating for the last couple of weeks because I have been waiting so long for this race," he said.